The future of fuel (with a slice of pizza): Casey's Case Study

 While Casey's has only been in the biofuels space for the past several years, it hasn't been for lack of foresight.
 For years, the company was strategically looking for a partner that could push it into the future.

-In 2017, Casey’s connected with Renewable Energy Group, Inc. (REG) to discuss tax incentives that would help make the company more competitive.
+In 2017, Casey’s connected with Chevron Renewable Energy Group to discuss tax incentives that would help make the company more competitive.
 At that time, Casey's was competing in a market with other companies that were already offering biodiesel blends to their guests.
 The competitive climate made Casey's more committed than ever to finding a partner that would bring value to the company and "cut to the truth" with guests and commercial customers about the important value of biodiesel and the benefits it can bring.
 Reducing greenhouse gas (GHG) emissions and supporting our Environmental, Social and Governance (ESG) efforts has remained important to the company.

-"REG has been a significant supplier of pure biodiesel and biodiesel blends," says Tony Spuzello, manager of commercial fuels for Casey's.
+"Chevron Renewable Energy Group has been a significant supplier of pure biodiesel and biodiesel blends," says Tony Spuzello, manager of commercial fuels for Casey's.
 "Each gallon of biodiesel we blend into our petroleum diesel helps lower GHG emissions and support our ESG efforts."

 Spuzello says biofuels bring value to Casey's, its guests and its commercial customers by stretching the diesel supply and addressing shareholder and guest expectations of environmental responsibility.